GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Katar
 A keen blade and ornamented handle might deceive one into believing it to be a cermonial weapon.
 If the wielder has Warr Mastery with Katar weapons, the attacks gain an additional +1 for the purpose of determining a critical hit. *If name is known, the weapon gains a +1 to all attack rolls and beats*.

+**Vrelard's Way**
+$ 1,900, 3 lb.
+Hand Axe
+One of a number of handaxes made after the legendary hero's own mystical weapon.
+It also exists on the ethereal plane. *Gains a +1 bonus to attacks against sylvan creatures*.

 **Warl's Hammer** (*unique*)
 $8,400 , 4 lbs.
 Mace